5S6/Discord-RPC-With-Working-Buttons/README.md

 15.)
 Next you want to type "Node index.js"

-6.)
+16.)
 Now it should be running! :D

+Having issues?
+DM me on Discord: AlekDevs#1111